Deforestation-Detector/SCAI-Net/Testing.md

-# Donovan's module and functional testing
+# Comments and Caveats
-I tested the scai_test module.
-For some functions, unit tests became a little pointless and meaningless, so I voided those.
+We tested the scai_test module.
+For some functions, unit tests became a little pointless and meaningless, so We voided those.
 For instance, any plotting functions just did not make sense to test.
 Another caveat worth mentioning: there were other functions that were just not feasible to test.
 There were plenty of functions that required a model to test and thus would take at least 10-20 minutes to test if utilizing the graphics card, and thus